Skip to main content

 • Slow providers (>10ms): 60s minimum or use Watch instead

-Rule 4: Providers must be stateless.
+Rule 4: Sources must be stateless.

 execute() receives no mutable state.
-Do not use Mutex-wrapped fields inside your provider struct to cache intermediate results — this adds contention and complexity.
+Do not use Mutex-wrapped fields inside your source struct to cache intermediate results — this adds contention and complexity.
 If two concurrent calls to execute() are needed (different paths), they must be independent.

 See docs/performance.md for the full performance profile, benchmark commands, and the regression checklist.